Diet

 Fennel

-Fennel contains vitamin C, phosphorous, and calcium.
+Fennel contains vitamin C, phosphorus, and calcium.

 Feeding your guinea pigs with fennel is safe as long as you don’t overstep the recommended feeding size.